prajjuwalmehta/Engage_2022/README.md

 # Engage_2022
+This is a data analyis project under microsoft engage 2022

+Data analysis is a process of inspecting, cleansing, transforming, and modelling data with the goal of discovering useful information, informing conclusions, and supporting decision-making.[1]
+Data analysis has multiple facets and approaches, encompassing diverse techniques under a variety of names, and is used in different business, science, and social science domains.[2]
+In today's business world, data analysis plays a role in making decisions more scientific and helping businesses operate more effectively.

-This is a data analyis project under microsoft engage 2022 i have used streamlit for web developement download all the csv files in the repositry install python -3.9.10
+i have used streamlit for web developement download all the csv files in the repositry install python -3.9.10